pavulon18/docs/extra-information.md

 #### The Coin

 AmityCoin is private, untraceable and unlinkable giving all the more reasons to use it.
-With a blockchain that cannot be analyzed, this means you can feel safe when spending AmityCoin as nobody can see where it & how much is going.
-Using a Payment ID when pauing somebody can verify that it came from you and nobody else.
+With a blockchain that cannot be analyzed, users can feel safe when spending AmityCoin as nobody can see how much was spent nor where it is going.
+Using a Payment ID when paying somebody, the recipient can verify that it came from you and nobody else.
 AmityCoin cannot be hacked, forged or altered for greedy needs as it works upon itself to change its way of thinking to stop attacks from happening.
-The only way is to be from future, are you from the future?
+The only way is to be from future.
+Are you from the future?

 #### The Technology